-You can even do the Village Walk on a bike with guide.
+You can even do the Village Walk on a bike with a guide.
 There are Birding Bike Rides, or simply a ride into the Forest such as the Ivy River Trail.
-The average Bike Ride is 3 hours or longer in length with much to see along the trail or road.
+The average Bike Ride is 3 hours or longer with much to see along the trail or road.

 The guides are all well-trained, some specialize in birding, others in culture but all know Bwindi Impenetrable Forest which they all love and want to conserve.

-Here you have a 3 hour cultural walk through the village – you learn the ways and culture of the people that live in the Buhoma area on the edge of Bwindi Forest.
-The Village Walk is with a guide who is friendly and knowledgeable about local culture and customs.
+Here you have a 3-hour cultural walk through the village – you learn the ways and culture of the people that live in the Buhoma area on the edge of Bwindi Forest.
+The Village Walk is with a local guide who is friendly and knowledgeable about local culture and customs.

 You will see how people make local crafts such as baskets with the most intricate designs – beer made from Bananas, and a distillery that makes the local Waragi Gin from Bananas, meet a traditional healer and learn of what is gathered in the ancient forest and how it is taken and applied to ailments – you will be amazed –